chen172/MyBlog/_posts/2022-09-14-compile-project-from-windows-terminal.md

 ***Note: You can get more info by ```MSBuild --help```***

-### Finally you get the executable file run in windows.
+### Finally you get the executable file can run in windows.